aherbert/gdsc/README.md

 6. Build the code and package using Maven

         cd GDSC
-        mvn -P dist package -DskipTests=true
+        mvn package -DskipTests=true

 	This will produce a gdsc_-[VERSION].jar file in the target directory.
-All dependencies are copied into the target/dist/lib directory.
+All dependencies are copied into the target/dependencies directory.

 7. Copy the gdsc_* jar into the plugins directory of ImageJ.